Riverstone

 Riverstone has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 27 projects likely to impact the area.
-Notable projects include Riverstone Town Centre Rezoning, Riverstone Community Resource Hub and Aquatic Facility, New High School for Schofields and Tallawong, and Schofields Precinct Development.
-Below is a list of most relevant projects.
+AreaSearch identified 27 projects likely impacting the area.
+Key projects include Riverstone Town Centre Rezoning, Riverstone Community Resource Hub and Aquatic Facility, New High School for Schofields and Tallawong, and Schofields Precinct Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.